hiiamboris/red-mezz-warehouse-gitlab-mirror/README.md

 Notes:
 - most scripts are standalone, I tried to keep dependencies at minimum
 - mostly untested for compileability so far; optimized for the interpreted use
+- use `#include %everything.red` to include all the scripts at once and play

 **Navigate by category:**
 * [General purpose](#general-purpose)